STAT-413-613-21S/hw04pDmando/README.md

 ## Installation

-You can install the released version of hw04pDmando from [CRAN](https://CRAN.R-project.org) by asking me (Dmando) for a copy
+You can install the released version of hw04pDmando by asking me (Dmando) for a copy

 ``` r
 install.packages("hw04pDmando")